 1.1.1 CAISO Tariff: The CAISO electric tariff, as amended from time to time.

-1.1.2 Confidential Information: Documents, materials, data, or information (“Data”) provided to it by any other Party that reflects or contains: (a) Data treated as confidential or commercially sensitive under the confidentiality provisions of Section 20 of the CAISO Tariff; (b) Critical Energy Infrastructure Information, as defined in Section 388.113(c)(1) of FERC’s regulations; and (c) technical information and materials that constitute valuable, confidential, and proprietary information, know-how, and trade secrets belonging to a Party, including, but not limited to, information relating to drawings, maps, reports, specifications, and records and/or software, data, computer models, and related documentation.
+1.1.2 Confidential Information: Documents, materials, data, or information (“Data”) provided to it by any other Party that reflects or contains: (a) Data treated as confidential or commercially sensitive under the confidentiality provisions of Section 20 of the CAISO Tariff; (b) Critical Energy Infrastructure Information, as defined in Section 388.113(c)(1) of FERC’s regulations; (c) Critical Electric Infrastructure Information defined in Section 215A of the Federal Power Act and regulations published by the Department of Energy; (d) pricing of third party vendor software costs for services under this Agreement; or (e) technical information and materials that constitute valuable, confidential, and proprietary information, know-how, and trade secrets belonging to a Party, including, but not limited to, information relating to drawings, maps, reports, specifications, and records and/or software, data, computer models, and related documentation.

+1.1.3 FERC: The Federal Energy Regulatory Commission.

-1.1.3 Initial Term: The Initial Term of the Agreement is eighteen (18) months from the RC Services Date.
+1.1.4 Initial Term: The Initial Term of the Agreement is eighteen (18) months from the RC Services Date.

-1.1.4 Person: Any individual, corporation, cooperative corporation, municipal corporation, quasi-municipal corporation, joint operating entity, limited liability company, mutual association, partnership, limited partnership, limited liability partnership, association, joint stock company, trust, unincorporated organization, government entity or political subdivision thereof (including a federal power marketing administration), or organization recognized as a legal entity by law in the United States, Mexico, or Canada, as applicable.
+1.1.5 Person: Any individual, corporation, cooperative corporation, municipal corporation, quasi-municipal corporation, non-profit corporation, joint operating entity, limited liability company, mutual association, partnership, limited partnership, limited liability partnership, association, joint stock company, trust, unincorporated organization, government entity or political subdivision thereof (including a federal power marketing administration), or organization recognized as a legal entity by law in the United States, Mexico, or Canada, as applicable.

-1.1.5 RC Services: The Reliability Coordinator services provided by the CAISO and described in Section 19 of the CAISO Tariff.
+1.1.6 RC Services: The Reliability Coordinator services provided by the CAISO and described in Section 19 of the CAISO Tariff.
 RC Services do not include the supplemental services also offered under this Agreement, as described in Sections 2.2.1 and 2.2.2.